Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 If your turkey is smaller than 15 lbs, you can scale the salt down a little bit if needed.
 Aim for 1 tablespoon per 4-5 lbs of bird.
 You can use the same amount of herbs as directed in this recipe if you wish, or also scale it down a bit.

-This recipe calls for a long and slow smoke at 225 F. Each time we have tested this recipe, it has averaged 25 minutes per pound.
+This recipe calls for a long and slow smoke at 225°F. Each time we have tested this recipe, it has averaged 25 minutes per pound.
 However, you can increase the temperature to 275 degrees to cook faster at about 15 minutes per pound.
-You can also smoke it at 225 for the first couple of hours, and then kick it up to 350-375 to finish the bird much more quickly.
-Just know that the sooner you kick up the temp, the faster it will cook–the longer you let it go at 225, the slower it will cook.
+You can also smoke it at 225° for the first two hours, and then kick it up to 350° to finish the bird more quickly.
+Just know that the sooner you kick up the temp, the faster it will cook–the longer you let it go at 225°, the slower it will cook.
 It depends on how fast you want to cook it and how much smoke time you want to give your bird before moving the temperature up to roasting.

 Nutrition